Star Trek project

 I also added a few ships to this in 2022 and thought a bit about ship count.
 My vision for pre-TOS is that basically nothing of major/massive importance happened as it diminishes the 5-year exploration thing.
 Maybe some skirmishes and treaties.
 It works better as history.
 If there were big galactic events, humans were probably just onlookers.

 But prequel writers are all like: Year 2205 - THE PHARTENING: 80% of ALL humanoid life explodes in farts due to the Z'Gel parasite.
 No one in the future (including the next episode) ever mentions it again.
-Year 2206 - The most important human ever does amazing very important thing but becomes awful character that barely appears and is finally written out of the show and never mentioned again.
-Year 2207 - THE SUNDERING: Half of all planets explode due to the (clumsily foreshadowed) phasic conflux conspiracy which erodes planetary particles.
-The great barrier around the milkyway is built by Spock to prevent more blowage so there's the answer to that, cool it was Spock a character we know.
+Year 2206 - The most important human ever does amazing very important thing but is a rather awful character that barely appears and is finally written out of the show and never mentioned again.
+Year 2207 - THE SUNDERING: Half of all planets explode due to the (clumsily foreshadowed) "phasic conflux" conspiracy which erodes planetary particles.
+The great barrier around the milkyway is built by Spock to prevent more blowage so there's the answer to that.
+Very cool – it was Spock a character we all know.
 Year 2208 - We reconsidered the fart thing after fan backlash and pretend like it never happened with an obnoxious lampshade remark.
 But the NECROGHOSTS show up and it turns out they're the Progenitors, now out to kill the whole universe and all life they seeded.
 They are stopped when all sentient life is linked in a Vulcan prayer and becomes bonded and thus repel the Progenitors.
 Half of all stars in the universe did disappear but this has no lasting effect, nor does the mind bonding, other than it explains how aliens can understand each other (retroactively) yeah we forgot about the universal translator thing.

 Star Trek ships, Bird of Prey, Klingon, Romulan, Tellarite, Andorian, Tholian, concept fan art.